BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_32.png)

-Check permissions to the `/var/www/html` folder then disable SELinux  `sudo setenforce 0` the make the change permanent by opening the config file  `sudo vi /etc/sysconfig/selinux` and set to `SELinux=disabled`
+Check permissions to the `/var/www/html` folder then disable SELinux  `sudo setenforce 0` the make the change permanent by opening the config file  `sudo vi /etc/sysconfig/selinux` and set it to `SELinux=disabled`

 ![image](image/Screenshot_33.png)

 CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `sudo vi /var/www/html/functions.php` and edit, use the database private IP address.

 ![image](image/Screenshot_37.png)

 On the Webserver first, install MySQL  `sudo yum install mysql -y` then run the following, using database private IP: